-As at November 30, 2020, a total of \$31,370 (August 31, 2020 - \$21,038) is included in accounts payable and accrued liabilities with respect to amounts due to key executive management for service contract obligations and expenses.
-Additionally, as at November 30, 2020, a corporation related to a director of the Company is owed \$49,383 (US\$38,030) related to liabilities acquired or arising from the acquisition of LARG (see note 7).
+As at May 31, 2021, a total of \$23,116 (August 31, 2020 - \$21,038) is included in accounts payable and accrued liabilities with respect to amounts due to key executive management for service contract obligations and expenses.

-The Company has management service agreements with each of its President and Chief Executive Officer, Vice President, Business Development and Chief Financial Officer which provide for a payment upon termination without cause.
-These payments are equivalent to three months' compensation for each of these individuals.
-The service agreements also provide that under certain conditions, including a change in control of the Company, that each of these individuals would be entitled to a lump sum payment equivalent to six months' compensation irrespective of whether their services were retained subsequent to the change in control.
+The Company has management service agreements with each of its President and Chief Executive Officer, Vice President Exploration, Vice President Business Development and Chief Financial Officer which provide for a payment upon termination without cause.
+The President and Chief Executive Officer would be entitled to the greater of one month's compensation for each year of service or six month's compensation.
+With respect to the Vice President Exploration, Vice President Business Development and Chief Financial Officer, these payments are equivalent to three months' compensation for each of these individuals.
+The service agreements for the Vice President Business Development and Chief Financial Officer also provide that under certain conditions, including a change in control of the Company, that each of these individuals would be entitled to a lump sum payment equivalent to six months' compensation irrespective of whether their services were retained subsequent to the change in control.